-- Data and research resource sharing costs associated with the execution of the Data and Research Resource Sharing Plan. - Costs for one investigator to travel to two scientific/technical meetings per year in addition to the required meeting described above.
-The intent of travel costs to these scientific/technical meetings is to present project information or disseminate project results from the FY21 ERP IDA.
+• Travel costs for one investigator to travel to one scientific/technical meeting per year in addition to the required meeting described above.
+The intent of travel costs to scientific/technical meetings is to present project information and outcomes of the FY21 OPORP CRA.